cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/packager.md

 During the creation process, the agent-packager performs the following actions:

-* Creates a virtualenv using your selected Python binary.
+* Creates a virtualenv using your selected Python binary
-* Installs mandatory external modules into the virtualenv.
+* Installs mandatory external modules into the virtualenv
-* Installs modules from a provided requirements.txt file.
+* Installs modules from a provided requirements.txt file
-* Installs mandatory and optional {{< param product_name >}} plugins and modules into the virtualenv.
+* Installs mandatory and optional {{< param product_name >}} plugins and modules into the virtualenv
-* Installs the `cloudify-agent` module into the virtualenv.
+* Installs the `cloudify-agent` module into the virtualenv
-* Installs any additional user-selected {{< param product_name >}} plugins and Python modules into the virtualenv.
+* Installs any additional user-selected {{< param product_name >}} plugins and Python modules into the virtualenv
-* Validates that all specified modules are installed.
+* Validates that all specified modules are installed
 * Generates an `included_plugins.py` file.
-The file is used by the `cloudify-agent` module to automatically load all plugins specified in the file.
+The file is used by the `cloudify-agent` module to automatically load all plugins specified in the file
-* Creates a TAR file containing the virtualenv.
+* Creates a TAR file containing the virtualenv

 {{% note title="Note" %}}